IS EVERYTHING 100% VEGAN?

 DO YOU REALLY MAKE EVERYTHING FROM SCRATCH?

-Yes, with the exception of bread and pasta, just about everything is made in-house from scratch, including all sauces, aiolis, soups, and sodas.
+Absolutely.
+Everything we serve (with the exception of bread, pasta, and desserts) is made in-house from scratch, including all sauces, aiolis, soups, and sodas.

 WHY THE NAME “PARKA”?